Pediatric Laboratory Services

 Venipuncture with Butterfly Needle

-Venipuncture means to insert a need in a vein to withdraw blood.
+Venipuncture means inserting a need in a vein to withdraw blood.
 Blood drawn from a vein is most commonly taken from a bend in the arm near the elbow.
 Other areas, such as the top of the hand or foot, may also be used.

 Children may feel a sting when the needle is inserted.
 To comfort children and prevent them from being scared, our lab technologists allow children to stay snuggled in their parents’ arms or wrap them in a warm blanket.